TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 * *A comparison with existing solutions and the advantages of the proposed solution.*
 * *An estimation of the potential return on investment (ROI).*

-This section should be written in a way that is easy to understand, and it should be clear and concise.
+This element should be written in a way that is easy to understand, and it should be clear and concise.
 It should be based on facts and evidence, and it should be well-supported by research in the field.
 The project opportunity section is important for the proposal as it helps to communicate the value of the project to stakeholders, including investors, sponsors, and other interested parties.

 ### **Example**:
 *The proposed project aims to address the problem of low open and click-through rates in email marketing campaigns, which is resulting in low profitability for many companies.
 By using machine learning models to improve the targeting and personalization of email campaigns, this project has the potential to increase open and click-through rates and ultimately improve profitability.*